 - At least (1) recent academic (non-fiction) writing sample (reminder–hard copies only, please)

 - After files are reviewed, applicants may be invited to interview and to take a quiz designed especially for prospective tutors.

-- Applicants who successfully complete steps 1-3 are invited to attend the first 2 days of the required training course (for pay or 1-cr U/G (Eng 442) conducted the week prior to the start of classes; please see application for further details.
+- Applicants who successfully complete steps 1-3 are invited to attend the first 2 days of the required training course (for pay or 1-cr U/G [Eng 442]) typically scheduled at the end of August; please see application for further details.

-- Once hired, tutors contractually commit to attending (4) additional monthly classes on Fridays 1:15-2:45 pm and reliably working 4-10 permanent hours per week of their choice.
+- Once hired, tutors contractually commit to attending (4) additional monthly classes on Friday afternoons and reliably working 4-10 permanent hours per week of their choice.

 If you are a professor who would like to recommend a junior, senior or graduate student who you believe possesses superior writing and interpersonal skills: